zack-young-ideas/contact-form-backend/README.md

 FLUSH PRIVILEGES;
 ```

-Run `mysql -u contact_form_admin -p` to test that the user you've created is able to connect to the MySQL database properly.
+Run `mysql -u contact_form_admin -p` to test that the user you've created is able to connect to MySQL.

+### AWS Setup

-If you intend to use AWS Simple Email Service to send emails, create a new role using AWS IAM and attach the following policy to it:
+If you intend to use AWS Simple Email Service to send emails, create a new role using AWS IAM, attach the following policy to it, and assign the role to an EC2 instance:

 ```json
 {